 Because they’re so strong, you might think your teeth are resistant to injury but even strong, healthy teeth can be injured.
-Dr. David W. Goris of Beautiful Smiles in Greenwood, IN has seen many dental accidents and emergencies and has some advice to offer on how to handle the more common ones before you can get to the dentist’s office.
+Dr. Benjamin Stevens of Beautiful Smiles in Greenwood, IN has seen many dental accidents and emergencies and has some advice to offer on how to handle the more common ones before you can get to the dentist’s office.

 How Can Teeth Get Injured?

 There are many ways that teeth can be injured, some more serious than others, however, all injuries should be examined quickly to avoid damaging your oral health.
 More severe injuries such as might be caused by a blow to the face or teeth while playing sports or during an auto accidents should be evaluated immediately by a medical doctor.

 If your injury was the result of severe trauma, seek emergency medical attention immediately.
 Most hospitals retain an oral surgeon on staff to deal with severe injuries of the mouth such as jaw fractures, emergency tooth removal, or reconstruction of the dental arches.

 There are less severe dental injuries, such as cracks, chips, or teeth getting knocked out without blunt trauma.
 Chewing or biting down on hard objects, especially things not intended for chewing, can cause an injury.
 This is more likely if the tooth is already damaged from tooth decay.
 These cases can usually be addressed at home before you can get in to see your dentist, but it’s important to request an emergency appointment as soon as possible.

 - If the injury was a result of an auto or sports accident, or if there was blunt force trauma, seek immediate medical attention in an emergency room or doctor’s office.
 Do not wait to see your dentist.